 "The U.S is looking better than a lot of places in the world," Detrick said.
 "The big question is: Are they going to pull us down with them?"

-In other trading, the Nasdaq composite index rose 11 points to 3,131.
-The yield on the benchmark 10-year U.S. Treasury note inched up to 1.62 percent from 1.61 percent late Tuesday.
+In other trading, the Nasdaq composite index rose 15.19 points to 3,135.23.
+The yield on the benchmark 10-year U.S. Treasury note ended the trading day at 1.61 percent, the same as late Tuesday.

 Payment processor ADP said Wednesday that U.S. companies put 162,000 more workers on their payrolls last month.
 That's still below August's total of 189,000, and not enough to put a dent in the 8.1 percent employment rate.